Our guiding principles

 We strive for this at Corso with 3 guiding principles:

-Real value must be delivered as early in the product development process as possible
+Real value must be delivered as early as possible in the product development process

 Ownership and authority must be shared between those closest to the problems, and those who deliver the solutions

-The development of successful software is complex and depends on lots of variables, many of them unknown at the start of a project.
-To provide the best chance of success, those who expect to receive value from the development of software products and features must have shared ownership and responsibility for the final outcome, and be involved throughout the planning and development processes.
+To provide the best chance of success, those who expect to receive value from the development of software products and features must have shared ownership and responsibility for the final outcome, and must be involved throughout the planning and development processes.